DavidHCCNguyen/C7-EazyShopping/README.md

 ## Project Description
 Our project aims to provide a convenient and seamless shopping experience to regular online shoppers.
 Our platform will enable users to purchase their favorite items from the comfort of their home, allowing them to engage in other tasks while shopping.

 Upon opening the application, users will be presented with a landing page displaying a section to input login details, a menu bar and a search bar for ease of navigation.
 To streamline the login process, the input field for password will include an auto-complete function for regular shoppers.

 Users will then be presented with the products on offer, each product with its respective image and description.
 When a user clicks on a product of interest, the application will automatically create a new list of shopping items or add to an already existing list to the right of the window.

 If a user accidentally leaves the application and returns, they will be presented with their existing list of shopping items, without the need to start shopping from the beginning.
 Once a user has completed their shopping, they will be presented with a list of the total amount required to pay.

-To provide flexibility to users, the application will also offer an option to pay in a different currency.
+To provide flexibility to users, the application will also offer where is the nearest store.
 With these features, our platform aims to provide a seamless shopping experience that saves users time and effort.

 ## Features
 - (MENTION HERE WHAT'S THE FEATURES OF THE APP)

 ## Installation and Usage
 - We cloned the [David](https://github.com/DavidHCCNguyen/EazyShopping)'s repository which is the main branch in on our local machine.
 - The remaining members - [Kana](https://github.com/anayoifediora), [Kristine](https://github.com/mcramileux), and [Maya](https://github.com/retnodamayanti), made our own feature branches to create our task and push them once it is done.
-- Chrome DevTools Console to check local storage and apis.
+- Chrome DevTools Application to check local storage.
 - (ADD MORE ONCE THE PROJECT IS FINISHED)

 ## Screenshots